StatStud/book-club/content/posts/letting-go.md

 - Here's the key when using the letting go technique for problem solving: Don't look for answers; instead, let go of the feelings behind the question
 - More important than money itself are the **emotional gratifications** that we *hope* will be ours with the use of that money.
 - It will also dawn on us that the goals which we thought money would bring us *can be achieved directly*
+- in interpersonal relationships, presume that the other person is conscious and aware of our inner thoughts and feelings.
+- The only purpose for recognizing and admitting a feeling is so that we may relinquish it.

 # Preface and Foreword
 ## Notes